 Emmersdorf an der Donau

 Emmersdorf, also known as the “gateway to the Wachau Valley”, is a great town to start your Wachau tour.
-It is a charismatic little town which offers some of the most remarkable views of the Danube, whilst also housing some of the best ice-cream shops in the area.
+It is a charismatic little town that offers some of the most remarkable views of the Danube.
+It also houses some of the best ice-cream shops in the area.

 From the top of Emmersdorf’s many high points, you will be able to glimpse some of the wonderful sights that await you, starting with Melk Abbey and Rothenhof Castle.